TrustPoint-Project/trustpoint/docs/source/test_plan/test_cases_func_req.rst

 Test Idea
 """""""""

-There is no High Availability Concept for TrustPoint yet, so that the test needs to be redesigned after we decided on which concept top use.
+There is no High Availability Concept for Trustpoint yet, so that the test needs to be redesigned after we decided on which concept top use.
 For now, the test assumes a multi-server setup.